flipt-io/flipt/docs/index.md

 # Flipt

-A self contained feature flag solution.
+A feature flag solution that runs in your existing infrastructure.

 ![Flipt](assets/images/flipt.png)

 ## What is Flipt

-Flipt is an open source, self contained application that enables you to use feature flags and experiment (A/B test) across services, running in **your** environment.
+Flipt is an open source feature flag application that allows you to run experiments across services in **your** environment.

-This means that you can deploy Flipt within your existing infrastructure and not have to worry about your information being sent to a third party, or the latency required to communicate across the internet.
+This means that you can deploy Flipt within your existing infrastructure and not have to worry about your information being sent to a third party or the latency required to communicate across the internet.

 Flipt includes native client SDKs as well as a REST API so you can choose how to best integrate Flipt with your applications.